Existential Notation3 Logic: Conclusion

-As many \nthree use cases rely on powerful built-in functions the logic provides as well as on its logical features such as support for graph terms, lists and nested rules, future work should include the extension of our translation towards full coverage of \nthree.
-Another direction of future work could be to investigate the differences and similarities we found in our evaluation in more detail: while showing differences in their performance, the reasoners produced the exact same result sets (modulo isomorphism) when acting on rules introducing blank nodes.
-That is, the different reasoning times do not stem from the handling of existentially quantified rule heads but from other optimization techniques.
-Fully understanding these differences will help the \nthree and the existential rule community to further improve their tools.
-In that context, it would also be interesting to learn if EYE's capability to combine forward and backward reasoning could improve the reasoning times when dealing with existentially quantified rule heads which are commonly dealt with in a forward manner.
-We thus hope that our research on existential \nthree will spawn further investigations of powerful data-centric features in data-intensive rule reasoning as well as significant progress in tool support towards these features.
-Ultimately, we envision a Web of data and rule exchange, fully supported by the best tools available as converging efforts of the \nthree community, the existential rule reasoning community, and possibly many others.
+Of course, \nthree also contains constructs and built-in predicates which are not supported (yet) by our translation.
+In order to test how extensible our framework is, we provided strategies to also cover lists and their built-in predicates in the translation.
+Lists were constructed using nulls, which made reasoning with them dependent on the chase applicable.
+We provided rules to mimic the list-append function of \nthree under the standard chase, which is also implemented in some \nthree reasoners.
+The existential rules version of the append function came with rules that allow for list construction \emph{on-demand}.
+This \emph{on-demand}ness is very interesting in many situations and, maybe even more important, believed by the \nthree community to only be possible employing backward reasoning.
+In that sense we also contribute to the ongoing discussion in that community whether the intended reasoning direction should be part of the semantics, which we would clearly argue against.

-\paragraph{Acknowledgements.} Stephan Mennicke is partly supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) in project number 389792660 (TRR 248, \href{https://www.perspicuous-computing.science/}{Center for Perspicuous Computing}) and by Bundesministerium für Bildung und Forschung (BMBF, Federal Ministry of Education and Research) and DAAD (German Academic Exchange Service) in project 57616814 (\href{https://www.secai.org/}{SECAI, School of Embedded and Composite AI}).
-Both authors are partly supported by the BMBF under project 13GW0552B (\href{https://digitalhealth.tu-dresden.de/projects/kimeds/}{KIMEDS, KI-assistierte Zertifizierung medizintechnischer Software}) in the \href{https://www.scads.de/}{Center for Scalable Data Analytics and Artificial Intelligence} (ScaDS.AI),
+As many \nthree use cases rely on more powerful \nthree{} predicates and logical features such as support for graph terms and nested rules, future work should include the extension of our translation towards full coverage of \nthree.
+As a direct candidate, we would like to investigate the intricate consequences of non-monotonic reasoning in the presence of existentially quantified variables \citep{EKM22:ExistentialsNonMonotone}.
+Another direction of future work is to investigate the differences and similarities we found in our evaluation in more detail: while showing differences in their performance, the reasoners produced the exact same result sets (modulo isomorphism) when acting on rules introducing blank nodes.
+That is, the different reasoning times do not stem from handling of existentially quantified rule heads but from other optimization techniques.
+Fully understanding these differences will help the \nthree and the existential rules communities to further improve their tools.
+In that context, it would also be interesting to learn if EYE's capability to combine forward and backward reasoning could improve the reasoning times for data sets including existentially quantified rule heads.